menu icon

 Why You Will Love This Recipe

-• These are a delicious low-carb alternative to traditional french fries.
+• These are a delicious low-carb alternative to traditional French fries.

 Kohlrabi fries ingredients on a white wood background